eversoneliasg/100-days-of-python/README.md

 A software to encrypt and decrypt messages according to the Ceaser Cipher.<br>
 **Lessons and exercises**: functions with inputs; positional vs. keyword arguments; area calculation; prime numbers checker.

-Dya 09 - Silent Auction Program: The participantes won't know each other's bid until the end of the auction.
+## Day 09 - Silent auction program

+The participantes won't know each other's bid until the end of the auction.<br>
+**Lessons and exercises**: dictionaries; nesting; grading program.

 Day 10 - Calculator Program: We created a text based calculator.